 On 1 July 1976, the US Supreme Court decided in the case Planned Parenthood v.
 Danforth that provisions of a Missouri law regulating abortion care were unconstitutional.
-That law, House Bill 1211, restricted abortion care by requiring written consent for each abortion procedure from the pregnant woman as written consent of the woman’s husband if she was married, or the written consent of her parents if she was unmarried and younger than eighteen.
+That law, House Bill 1211, restricted abortion care by requiring written consent for each abortion procedure from the pregnant woman as well as written consent of the woman’s husband if she was married, or the written consent of her parents if she was unmarried and younger than eighteen.
 House Bill 1211 also required that physicians make efforts to preserve the lives of aborted fetuses.
 Following the passage of House Bill 1211 in 1974, two physicians and Planned Parenthood of Central Missouri challenged the law.
 Following the decisions by several lower courts, the US Supreme Court ruled on the case.
 The US Supreme Court struck down parts of a law that violated the US Constitution and the prior court case Roe v.
 Wade, and in doing so, they expanded access to abortion care in the US.

 Prior to Planned Parenthood v.
 Danforth, the US Supreme Court in Washington, D.C., had legalized abortions in the US with their decision in the 1973 case Roe v.
 Wade.
 In Roe v.
 Wade, the Court ruled that states could not place undue restrictions on women’s access to abortions within the first trimester of pregnancy.
 But the Supreme Court did not define the term undue restriction, and many states passed laws to regulate abortion care.
 On 14 June 1974, Missouri governor Kit Bond signed House Bill 1211 into law, which regulated abortions performed in the state.